sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 The **warehouse** and **role** are optional if you assign defaults to your user.
 In the example below, we do not do that, so we set them explicitly.

 ### Set up the database user and permissions
 The instructions below assume that you use the default account setup that you get after creating a Snowflake account.
 You should have a default warehouse named **COMPUTE_WH** and a Snowflake account.
 Below, we create a new database, user, and assign permissions.
 The permissions are very generous.
-A more experienced user can easily reduce `dlt` permissions to just one schema in the database.
+A more experienced user can easily reduce `data_load_tool` permissions to just one schema in the database.
 ```sql
 -- create database with standard settings
 CREATE DATABASE dlt_data;